Ninja-cloud-sorce/ultron/README.md

 # Compass

-An AI-powered journaling app for iOS.
+An  journaling app for iOS.
 Write, reflect, and stay aligned with who you want to become.

 ---